pagekite/PyPagekite/README.md

 In the case of Tor, replace --socksify with --torify and (probably) connect to localhost, on port 9050.

+With --torify, some behavior is modified slightly in order to avoid leaking information about which domains you are hosting through DNS side channels.

 **Note:** This requires SocksiPy: <http://code.google.com/p/socksipy-branch/>

 [ [up](#toc) ]